Pointing patios is a quick and cost-effective way to get a great look. Here the pros tell you how

 This very much depends on what you use for pointing and whether you are doing it yourself or employing a pro.

-If you are calling in a pro to do the job expect to pay around £10-20/m2.
-So a small 3m x 3m patio will cost from £100-£200.
+If you hire a pro to do the job, expect to pay around £10-20/m2.
+So, a small 3m x 3m patio will cost from £100-£200.

-Try out some smart and subtle patio lighting ideas and your pointing will look good whatever sand you have used.
+Try out some smart and subtle patio lighting ideas, and your pointing will look good whatever sand you have used.

-What is the Best Mix for Pointing a Patio?
+What is the best mix for pointing a patio?

 Make sure you mix the sand and cement thoroughly and evenly.
 Otherwise you will have problems with parts of the pointing not setting properly and breaking up.